Vogon38/PesquisaEstilo/README.md

 yarn start
 ```

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.# teste
+The page will reload if you make edits.